TRISHAN00/Docs-Application-NextJS/README.md

-🛍️ Modern E-Commerce Platform

-A full-featured eCommerce web application built with **Next.js**, **WooCommerce REST API**, and **Redux Toolkit**, designed for performance, scalability, and SEO.
+# 📖 Markdown Data Reader

+A lightweight and flexible application built to **read and render data from Markdown (.md) files** — ideal for blogs, documentation systems, and content-driven websites.

 ---

 ## 🚀 Project Overview

-This project is part of a client requirement to build a modern shopping experience that integrates **WooCommerce as a backend** while leveraging **Next.js** for fast, server-rendered frontend pages.

-The application focuses on user experience, dynamic product rendering, and efficient API communication.
+This application is designed to fetch and display data stored inside Markdown files.
+It can be used to build static blogs, documentation sites, or portfolio pages without relying on a CMS.

+The app parses `.md` files, extracts front matter metadata (like title, date, slug), and renders the Markdown content dynamically on the frontend.

 ---

-## 📋 Project Requirements
+## 🧩 Project Requirements

-### 🧩 Functional Requirements
+### Functional Requirements

+- Read `.md` files from a local `/content` folder
+- Parse front matter metadata (title, description, date, tags, etc.)
-- Display products using WooCommerce REST API
+- Display Markdown content as HTML
-- Implement category-based product filtering
-- Enable search functionality
-- Add to cart, update quantity, and remove products
-- Checkout flow connected to WooCommerce
-- SEO-optimized dynamic pages
-- Responsive design (mobile-first)
+- List and filter posts dynamically
+- SEO-friendly URLs and metadata

-### ⚙️ Technical Requirements
+### Technical Requirements

 - **Framework:** Next.js 14
-- **State Management:** Redux Toolkit
-- **Backend:** WooCommerce REST API (v3)
+- **Markdown Parser:** gray-matter, remark, rehype
 - **Styling:** Tailwind CSS
-- **Authentication:** JWT (if needed)
 - **Deployment:** Vercel / Hostinger
+- **File Structure:** Markdown files stored locally in `/content/`

 ---

 ## 🧠 Features

-- Product listing with pagination and filters
+- Fetch and render Markdown content
+- Display front matter data (title, date, author)
-- Detailed product view with gallery
+- SEO optimization with Next.js
-- Shopping cart management (add/remove/update)
+- Supports code syntax highlighting
+- Markdown to HTML conversion
-- Checkout and order summary
+- Lightweight and fast
-- Server-side rendering (SSR) for SEO
-- Reusable UI components
-- Clean folder structure

 ---